Operation Round Up

-This simple and rewarding way to enable members to contribution funds for local charities, needy individuals and service organizations is operated as the non-profit Choptank Electric Trust, Inc.
+Operated as the non-profit Choptank Electric Trust, Inc., this is a simple and rewarding way to enable members to contribute funds for local charities, needy individuals, and service organizations.

 Palmetto Electric Cooperative in Hilton Head Island, South Carolina, began Operation Round Up in 1989, and since then, hundreds of other electric cooperatives nationwide have chosen to adopt the program.

-The cooperative will "round up" a member's monthly electric bill to the next highest dollar unless the customer chooses not to participate.
+The cooperative will "round up" a member's monthly electric bill automatically to the next highest dollar, unless the member chooses not to participate, and use that extra change to fund the trust program.
 For example, if the bill is $6.54, it is rounded up to $7.00 and the extra 46 cents is contributed to the Choptank Electric Trust.
-The average annual contribution will be about $6.00.
+The average annual contribution is approximately $6.00.
 All administrative costs of the program are absorbed by Choptank Electric.

-Choptank Electric members will be automatically included in Operation Round Up.
-If a member does not wish to participate, they should call the co-op at 1-877-892-0001 and request to opt out of the program or email us.
+Choptank Electric members are automatically enrolled in Operation Round Up when they sign up to receive electricity.
+If a member does not wish to participate, they should call the Member Service Center at 1-877-892-0001 and request to opt out of the program.
 Most participating cooperatives nationwide administer the program in this way.
-A member may choose to discontinue their contribution at any time.
-The co-op will remove members at their request, but will not refund contributions made up to that time.
+A member may choose to discontinue their contribution at any time, but members will not be refunded contributions made prior to cancellation.

 The monthly billing statement shows how much is being contributed to Operation Round Up.
 The amount a member contributes is tax deductible because the Choptank Electric Trust is a 501(c)3 organization.
 Members receive a year-end statement for tax purposes.

-According to its bylaws, the Trust board may make donations to any worthwhile community cause, except no funds can be used for political purposes or to pay electric bills.
-The current mission statement of the Choptank Electric Trust allows for donations to be made for food, clothing, shelter, equipment, medical and educational needs.
+According to its bylaws, the Trust board may make donations to any worthwhile community cause, except for political purposes or to pay electric bills.
+The current mission statement of the Choptank Electric Trust allows for donations to be made for food, clothing, shelter, equipment, medical, and educational needs

 Awards may be made to any individual in need or any organization within the nine counties of the Eastern Shore of Maryland.